History of the Aether Theory

 A unified aether described as:

 propagation of electromagnetic waves.
-2) The aether is gravitationally
+(2) Aether is gravitationally

 dual-dynamic in the sense that it expands and also contracts.
 The